biboyd/SALSA/docs/source/annotated_example.rst

 dotted lines show the absorption lines that Spectacle fit (only the three largest lines are plotted with their column densities recorded in a legend).

-The total column density along the lightray, the total found via the SPICE method and the total found by Spectacle is recorded in a legend in the spectra plot.
+The total column density along the LightRay, the total found via the SPICE method and the total found by Spectacle is recorded in a legend in the spectra plot.

 You can see there is a discrepancy between the SPICE and Spectacle method.
 Due to the